Text Analysis and Translation ‒ French

 Week 4:

-Workshop: analysis of morho-syntactic structures of the French language used for emphasis, hypothesis or commenting.
-Application on small texts to be analysed and translated.
+Workshop: analysis of morpho-syntactic structures of the French language used for emphasis, hypothesis or commenting.
+Application on small online texts to be analysed and translated.
+The texts may be about family, work or everyday life and are studied on the basis of de Beaugrande & Dressler's text linguistics with special emphasis on informativity and acceptability.

 Week 5:

-Workshop: production and formulation mechanisms of the French language, emphasising on the formulation and identification criteria of compound forms.
-Application on small texts to be analysed and translated.
+Workshop: derivation and word formation mechanisms of the French language, emphasising on the formation and recognition criteria of multi-word forms.
+Application on small online texts to be analysed and translated.
+The texts may be about family, work or everyday life and are studied on the basis of Pottier's semantic analysis.

 Week 6: